 Monthly Statewide Wheat Marketing Meetings:

-The Oregon Wheat Growers’ League has announced that the Statewide Marketing Education Series Meetings have finished until further notice.
-These bi-monthly meetings generally occurred the third Thursday via polycom video conferencing at various locations throughout the state.
-Central Oregon producers were able to view the monthly polycom presentations at COARC (541.475.7107) or at the OSU Crook County Extension Service (541.447.6228).
+These bi-monthly meetings generally occurr the third Thursday via polycom video conferencing at various locations throughout the state.
+Central Oregon producers are able to view the polycom presentations at COARC (541.475.7107) or at the OSU Crook County Extension Service (541.447.6228).
 For more information contact Sally Christensen, OWGL Member Services Director (541.276.7330).